patrickmaynard/code-plunge/README.md

 # Code plunge

-This is a game for practicing the use of the most common PHP functions.
-(More languages coming soon.)
+This is a PARTIALLY COMPLETE game for practicing the use of the most common PHP functions.
+(More languages coming soon ... ish.)

 It is based loosely on Tetris.
 To play the game, visit http://patrickmaynard.github.io/code-plunge